Palace Rituals | 宫中香

 The result is a distinctive warm, earthy scent with a cool, sweet tinge, luring you slowly yet surely into its embrace.

-Palace Rituals is part of the Kin Premium Collection, a collection of incense almost all exclusively blended and hand-made in our studio.
+Palace Rituals is part of the Kin Premium Collection, a collection of incense exclusively hand-made in small scale studios including our own.
 All incense in the Premium incense collection are enclosed in Wutong wood boxes painted with traditional Chinese red ink.